cirospat/googledocs-to-readthedocs/tabelle.rst

 ..
 Hint::

-    You can set background-color for header rows by assign CSS in the
+    You can set background-color for header rows by assign CSS in the following file:

     ``/docs/static/theme_overrides.css.``

     For example:

-       .wy-table-responsive table th {
+    \ |STYLE0|\

+       background-color: #f0f0f0;

     }